dirkkelly/dirkkelly/brews/saison-ale/4/_posts/2014-01-08-fretting-over-nil.md

 If you'd like to join me for a tasting, or just want to know more, leave a comment below!

-I'm off to Japan tomorrow night, so it will after I'm back (around the 20th).
+I'm off to Japan tomorrow night, so it will need to be after I'm back (around the 20th).